carguel/templator/README.md

 As said before, the template language used by Templator is ERB.

-In addition, the following extra methods can be invoked from a template:
+In addition to the features provided by ERB, the following extra methods can be invoked from a template:

  * __param__

-This method allows to access the value of a parameter.
+This method allows to retrieve the value of a parameter.

 Here is a concrete example: